SAP/styleguides/CONTRIBUTING.md

 we recommend to fork this repository and add your changes there.

-You are neither obliged to make your fork public nor inform us about it, but we are always happy to learn from different views.
+You are neither obliged to make your fork public nor inform us about it, but we are always happy to learn about and from different views.